MikeAustin71/errprefops/errpref/README.md

 # *errpref* - Adding error prefix, function execution chains and error context to Error Messages In Go

-**The *errpref* software package is a collection of lightweight GoLang types designed to attach error prefix text, function execution chain lists and error context strings to error messages.**
+**The *errpref* software package contains two GoLang types designed to attach error prefix text, function execution chain lists and error context strings to error messages.**

 The ***errpref*** software package was written in the [Go](https://golang.org/) programming language, a.k.a. ***Golang***.